D3nnisAIG/Identity-Access-Management-IAM-Project/README.md

 1. Signed up for Auth0.
 2. Created an API resource to protect with access tokens.
 3. Configured the default audience for my API.
-4. Retrieved the Issuer URI for further exercises.
+4. Retrieved the Issuer URI.